ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 entry.
 This will match a class which has already bee compiled in the code (case-sensitive).

 As above, the `input_stream` and `output_stream` define the inputs and outputs to/from the calculator.
 Note that the names of the streams are different from above.
 They have a format of `NAME:stream_name`.
-The fisrt, all caps, name acts as a reference to the second name.
+The first, all caps, name acts as a reference to the second name.
 When the streams are referenced in the C++ code, the name used will be the first (or as above, only name).
-Thus using the two name scheme allows you to change the actual stream (second name) in the graph files, without haveing to change the C++ code, which uses the first name reference.
+Thus using the two name scheme allows you to change the actual stream (second name) in the graph files, without having to change the C++ code, which uses the first name reference.

 For a more complete guide on the graph file format see this [guide][14].
 You can also visualize and error check graphs with this hany online [tool][16]